aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to OTT" h2="Transform EML to OTT within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to OTT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming emails from one format to another.
+It is a useful feature for applications that need to process emails from different sources.

+<h2>How Aspose.Total helps for eml to ott conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to create powerful applications.
+It includes two APIs that can be used to convert emails from EML to HTML and then from HTML to OTT.

+The [Aspose.Email for C++](https://products.aspose.com/email/cpp/) API can be used to convert EML file format to HTML.
+It is a powerful email processing API that enables developers to read, write, and convert emails from various formats.
+It also provides features for managing email attachments, creating and sending emails, and more.

+The [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API can be used to export HTML to OTT.
+It is a powerful document processing API that enables developers to create, edit, and convert documents from various formats.
+It also provides features for manipulating document elements, formatting documents, and more.

+By using Aspose.Total for C++, developers can easily add email conversion features to their applications.
+It provides the necessary APIs to convert emails from EML to HTML and then from HTML to OTT.
+This makes it easy for developers to create powerful applications that can process emails from different sources.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}